We want NYS legislature to amend the NYS Safe Act

 However, raising the level of reporting required by clinicians, will not only prevent people from seeking treatment, but it may also prevent them from fully disclosing information while in treatment.
 As NY moves towards a system that is accessible to individuals seeking help, The SAFE Act will have the direct opposite effect of alienating people wanting help, as they try to distance themselves from further stigma, loss of liberty and being labeled as dangerous.

 The mental hygiene law reporting requirement in the SAFE Act will continue the culture of discrimination and stigma against NY’s most marginalized and oppressed citizens.
 Please support us in this effort.

-Mental Health Empowerment Project, inc.
+Today: Mental Health Empowerment Project, Inc. is counting on you